janwillemnijenhuis/Swopit/README.md

 3. Perform postestimation commands according to help file.

 ## Folder structure
-The folder structure is shown in the figure below.<br />
+The folder structure is shown in the figure below the explanation of the folder structure.<br />
-`Community Contributed Software.zip`
+`Community Contributed Software` contains the files as sent to Stata Journal.<br />
+`Paper_new/Model` contains all development code.<br />
+ `DefModel.ado`

 ```bash
 Swopit
 │   .DS_Store